NavidRohim/NavidRohim/README.md

-- 👋 Hi, I’m @NavidRohim
+Hi, I’m Navid

-- 👀 I’m interested in low-level computer architecture
+Currently maintainer for JMWS, a mod for Minecraft!

-- 🌱 I’m currently learning Python
+I'm interested in hardware at the moment and lower level programming.
+Currently learning Java though.
-- 💞️ I’m looking to collaborate on simple projects because I am not good with people
+If you need anything please join my discord, if it's an issue regarding JMWS please make a GitHub issue.

-- 📫 You can reach me via discord (rnavid)
+Also, excuse my demeanor.
+I am autistic and conversing with people doesn't come naturally to me.
+I usually have to try very hard.